TRAM Flap Breast ReconstructionView Gallery

-While expander and breast augmentation surgery is a great option for some women, others may choose to undergo breast reconstruction with a flap, making use of their own tissue to recreate their breast.
+While expander and implant surgery is a great option for some women, others may choose to undergo TRAM flap breast reconstruction, making use of their own tissue to recreate their breast.

 Other variations involve sparing the abdominal muscles partly or completely (the muscle sparing TRAM flap, and the DIEP flap).
-Regardless of which is used by your surgeon the abdominal tissue is transferred to your chest to restore the shape of your breast.
+Regardless of which is used by your plastic surgeon the abdominal tissue is transferred to your chest to restore the shape of your breast.
 The abdominal incision is then closed much as an abdominoplasty would be, leaving you with both a reconstructed breast and a tummy tuck.
-The surgery generally takes 3-6 hours and requires a few days stay in the hospital.
-Many women are able to return to simple activity within the week, and most women can resume full activities within 4-6 weeks.
+TRAM flap breast reconstruction generally takes 3-6 hours and requires a few days stay in the hospital.
+Many women are able to return to simple activity within the week, and most women can resume full activities within 4-6 weeks*.

 The second stage of this breast reconstruction involves restoring the nipple and areola.
 Skin from the central portion of the breast is used to recreate the nipple.
 This is performed a few months after the original surgery, either in the hospital or as an office procedure.
 Once your plastic surgeon has surgically created the nipple and areola, many women go on to have the area tattooed so that the color match is natural.